Low-noise environment for probing fundamental symmetries

 In this paper, we describe a low-noise environment developed for measuring the electron EDM using a beam of laser-cooled YbF molecules~\cite{Fitch2020b}.
-The experiment is designed to reduce external magnetic noise to a suitable level, minimize magnetic Johnson noise, apply a large electric field, and maintain ultra-high vacuum.
+This species is promising because it has high intrinsic sensitivity to $d_e$~\cite{Kozlov1997}, is laser-coolable~\cite{Lim2018,Alauze2021}, and has been used previously to make EDM measurements~\cite{Hudson2002,Hudson2011}.
+It also has some drawbacks: it is vulnerable to noise and systematic errors generated by magnetic fields, and the experiment requires a high electric field.
+Consequently, we have designed the experiment to reduce external magnetic noise to a suitable level, minimize magnetic Johnson noise, apply a large electric field, and maintain ultra-high vacuum.
 To satisfy these requirements, the apparatus features ceramic electric field plates housed in a glass vacuum chamber, surrounded by atomic magnetometers and a four-layer magnetic shield.
 The design goals include an electric field of 20~kV/cm, magnetic noise below 100~fT/$\sqrt{\rm{Hz}}$ at 0.5~Hz and above, and the capability of measuring electric-field-correlated magnetic fields with a precision of 0.1~fT in a few days of measurement time.
 We present the design, characterize its performance, and determine the EDM sensitivity that could be reached in this apparatus.
-We expect many aspects of our design to be useful to other experiments including other electron EDM measurements using cooled or trapped molecules~\cite{Aggarwal2018, Anderegg2023}, those using radioactive species~\cite{Simsarian1996, Arrowsmith-Kron2024}, measurements using atoms or molecules to probe symmetry-violating effects in the nucleus~\cite{Grasdijk2021, Parker2015, Zheng2022, Yang2023, Allmendinger2019}, and experiments with neutrons~\cite{Schmidt-Wellenburg2017}.
+We expect many aspects of our design to be useful to other experiments including other electron EDM measurements using cooled or trapped molecules~\cite{Aggarwal2018Short, Anderegg2023}, those using radioactive species~\cite{Simsarian1996, Arrowsmith-Kron2024Short}, measurements using atoms or molecules to probe symmetry-violating effects in the nucleus~\cite{Grasdijk2021, Parker2015Short, Zheng2022, Yang2023, Allmendinger2019}, and experiments with neutrons~\cite{Schmidt-Wellenburg2017}.